Easy Sweet Baked Butternut Squash

 • In a cup or bowl, mix butter and sugar together, then pour over cubes and toss to coat.

 • Bake in oven 20 minutes.
-Stir squash and bake an additional 20-25 minutes.
+Stir squash with a large spoon and bake an additional 20-25 minutes.
 Sprinkle with salt and serve.

 Nutrition